-'Vulnerabilities' need to be identified in incoming materials and ingredients, and within the site.
-Not all materials and ingredients are subject to risk, and the highest risks may be from minor or infrequent ingredients that originate from sensitive geopolitical areas, or suppliers with poor past histories.
-Ingredients can be prioritised based on perceived risk.
+'Vulnerabilities' need to be identified in incoming materials and products, and within the site.
+Not all materials and products are subject to risk, and the highest risks may be from minor or infrequent products that originate from sensitive geopolitical areas, or suppliers with poor past histories.
+Products and materials can be prioritised based on perceived risk.